at Roter Salon/Volksbühne Berlin

 Four 10 min presentations plus a moderated discussion.

 5 pm, 10 years of AoN_Platform for Art and Neuroscience

 We will reminisce the last 10 years of AoN and look into its future.
 Oliver Abbushi and Dada Held-Poschardt will moderate some contributions of long-term followers and members of the AoN such as Ivana Francke, Vittorio Gallese (per video), Niklas Maak, Christine Macel (per video), Ernst Poeppel, Jesse Prinz (per video), and others.

 8 pm, The limits and future challenges of neuroaesthetics

 What can neuroscience tell us about beauty, pleasure, and the arts?
-Leading proponents of neuroaesthetics, such as Julia Christensen (on dance) and Ed Vessel (on neural networks that track art) will discuss with philosopher Alva Noë and the artist Alexandra Pirici in which ways neuroaesthetics, art, and philosophy intersect.
+Leading proponents of neuroaesthetics, such as Beatriz Calvo-Merino (on the neuroscience of bodies and movements) and Ed Vessel (on neural networks that track art) will discuss with philosopher Alva Noë and the artist Alexandra Pirici in which ways neuroaesthetics, art, and philosophy intersect.

 10 pm, DJ set and party at Roter Salon